 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision maker which is the group' Board of Directors (BoD).

-The group sells home textiles in across Norway, Sweden, Finland and Estonia under the name KID Interiør and Hemtex, where Kid represent Norwegian market and Hemtex represent the markets in Sweden, Finland and Estonia.
+The group sells home textiles across Norway, Sweden, Finland and Estonia under the name KID Interiør and Hemtex.
+Within the Group, segment Kid relates to all operations in Norway and segment Hemtex relates to Sweden, Estonia and Finland.
+The Group also sells home interior products through the Group's online websites which is considered part of the operating segments Kid and Hemtex respectively as the online platforms are considered supplements to the stores and not separate segments.